 There are separate rules and separate institutions for the salaried, the self-employed and civil servants.
 If you are employed, your employer will likely take care of the formalities and deduct contributions from your wages.
 The salaried are covered for seven sectors:

-For the employed, typically your employer will pay around 25 percent on top of your salary into a social security fund, and you’ll contribute an extra 13 percent from your salary.
+For the employed, typically your employer will pay around 25% on top of your salary into a social security fund, and you’ll contribute an extra 13 percent from your salary.
 Read more about Belgian taxes.

 With regards to civil servants, the rules differ as social security can be claimed through the relevant governmental department.